-Your mother and father just met.
+Now, of course, I don’t know your story, but let’s be theoretical here.
+Pretend your mother and father just met.
 The circumstances which brought them together don’t matter.
-Your parents feel something for each other.
+Your parents probably feel something for each other.

 This feeling is something I want to talk about.
 A feeling that gets stronger with each heartbeat.
 A warm, happy, thick, dripping, hot feeling.

 Scientists might call it “energy.”
 We common folk call it “love.”

 Whatever you call it, it is an intelligent thing, programmed into the body.
 A force greater than even your parents.

 So one day, inside the dark and hushed womb of your mother, a fertilized embryo floats the white-water rapids of her insides.
 That loveable little egg manages to attach itself to a uterine wall.

 Then, the Little Egg That Could, starts producing NEW CELLS.
 Each cell the SAME SIZE as its original zygote.
 And this eventually becomes you.

 I know.
 This is almost too boring to stand.